jneiva0/jneiva0/README.md

 Self-taught and curious.
 I have a natural drive to explore and learn new things.
 Constantly experimenting and finding new ways to improve things.

-My current interest is AI, leveraging LLMs and agent chains to improve people lives.
+Right now, I'm into exploring what cool things i can build leveraging LLMs and agent chains

 ---